 Women are capable of amazing things, from giving birth to helping put men on the moon and everything in between.
 Many women act as the backbones for their family and community, and while it may

-Heart disease has long been viewed as a male issue, but in reality, it is the leading cause of death for both men and women in the United States.
-Despite increases in awareness over the past
+Pictured: Parin Parikh, MD, of Presbyterian Heart and Vascular Group Heart disease has long been viewed as a male issue, but in reality, it is the leading cause of death for both men and women in

 Menopause, perimenopause and postmenopause can be confusing.
 We spoke to an OB/GYN to help debunk common assumptions surrounding the three stages.